danthegoodman1/icedb/ARCHITECTURE.md

 If the rewrite removals all files, then a data part with no rows will be written.
 If you know you may be filtering out all rows, it is best to just drop the partition.

+Because this is writing the same data, it's important to acquire the merge lock during this operation, so this should be used somewhat sparingly.